anuptiwari32/Indian-Postal-Code/README.md

-# Indian-Postal-Code
+# Indian Postal Code with latitude and longitude

 Readme for  Postal Code files :

-The data format is tab-delimited text in utf8 encoding, with the following fields :
+The default data format is tab-delimited text in utf8 encoding, with the following fields :

 country code      : iso country code, 2 characters postal code       : varchar(20)